 It is wild to think about how cheap and prevalent plastic is, yet sustainable alternatives often cost more.

 Although plastic wrap is not typically very expensive, reusable plastic wrap alternatives can save you money in the long run!
-It may take a while to recoup your investment, but $30 worth of bowl covers should last many years.
+It may take a while to recoup your investment, but these small changes pay for themselves in the end.

 Start by using the items you have on hand first, making whatever you can, or buying from sustainable sellers.